loftywaif002/books/books/go/0190-defer/000-index.md

 }
 ```

-You can have multiple `defer` statements.
+You can use multiple `defer` statements.
 They'll be called in reverse order.